-If the fire compartment size exceeds 1600 m2, additional fire protection measures will be required.
+If the fire compartment size exceeds 1600 m, additional fire protection measures will be required.

-As a matter of principle, the maximum permitted fire compartment size for outdoor bulk and bale storage is 2000 m2.
+As a matter of principle, the maximum permitted fire compartment size for outdoor bulk and bale storage is 2000 m.
 The fire compartments shall be divided into storage areas of max.
-400 m2 size to ensure well-directed fire fighting.
+400 m size to ensure well-directed firefighting.

 With automatic fire extinguishing equipment, other fire compartment sizes or sizes of spaces without combustible materials may be appropriate depending on the local risk conditions.

-In individual cases it is recommended to agree measures with the fire protection consultant of the insurer.
+In individual cases, it is recommended to agree measures with the fire protection consultant of the insurer.

-Outdoor storage (fire compartment or block storage) should have the following max. width to ensure firefighting operations by the fire brigade:
+Outdoor storage (fire compartment or block storage) should have the following maximum width to ensure firefighting operations by the fire brigade: